droucode/T1A3-Terminal-Application-/README.md

 ____________________________________________________________________________________________________________________
 #### R6	Develop a list of features that will be included in the application.
 It must include:
 - at least THREE features
+Menu
 - describe each feature
+Menu: The application will have a menu, which will be the first point of naviagtion for the user.
+The menu will direct the user to select from timer options (Individual or group)

 Note: Ensure that your features above allow you to demonstrate your understanding of the following language elements and concepts:
 - use of variables and the concept of variable scope